 Transaction Amount is $10,000

-Note: Recording of Purchases for the full amount.
-However, the payment can be in more than one single transaction.
-So, there might be more than one payment entry depending on the terms between the buyer and sellers.
+Note: The company records purchases for the full amount.
+The buyer may pay in more than one transaction, so the payment entries depend on the terms between the buyer and seller.

-Further, the Nature of the transaction is also considered for deciding upon the type of liability.
-For example, if the transaction relates to the trading of goods such as purchasing raw material (for manufacturing industries), the payable is a current liability.
+Further, the nature of the transaction is also considered when deciding upon the type of liability.
+For example, if the transaction relates to trading goods such as purchasing raw materials (for manufacturing industries), the payable is a current liability.

-Examples of current liability include Accrued Expenses (House-keeping expenses or Security Expenses), Short term loans (tenure less than 12 months), Rent payable and Wages payable to workers, etc.
+Examples of current liabilities include Accrued Expenses (Housekeeping expenses or Security Expenses), Short-term loans (tenure less than 12 months), Rent payable, and Wages payable to workers.

 Understanding different terms

-Payables other than Trade Payable are called as Other Payable.
-So, the residual payables or Non-trade Payables are the synonyms for Other Payables.
+Payables other than Trade Payables are called Other Payables.
+So, residual payables or Non-trade Payables are synonyms for Other Payables.

-There is no exhaustive list for these other Payables.
-However, we can say all the petty expenses liabilities fall under this.
+There is no exhaustive list of these other Payables.
+However, we can say all the liabilities for petty expenses fall under this.

 2. Trade Payables vs. Trade Creditors:

-These can be used interchangeably because these two terms mean the same.
-All liabilities relating to the subject of the business falls under this category.
+These can be used interchangeably because they mean the same thing.
+All liabilities relating to the subject of the business fall under this category.

 3. Trade Payable vs. Accounts Payable: